laravel/nova-docs/4.0/resources/file-fields.md

 use Illuminate\Support\Facades\Storage;

 Storage::get($user->profile_photo);
 Storage::url($user->profile_photo);
 ```

-If you are using the `public` disk with the `local` driver, you should run the `php artisan storage:link` Artisan command to create a symbolic link from `public/storage` to `storage/app/public`.
-To learn more about file storage in Laravel, check out the [Laravel file storage documentation](https://laravel.com/docs/filesystem).

 :::tip Customization

 The documentation above only demonstrates the default behavior of the `File` field.
 To learn more about how to customize its behavior, check out the [customization documentation](#customization).
 :::

+#### The Local Disk

+If you are using the `public` disk in conjunction with the `local` driver, you should run the `php artisan storage:link` Artisan command to create a symbolic link from `public/storage` to `storage/app/public`.
+To learn more about file storage in Laravel, check out the [Laravel file storage documentation](https://laravel.com/docs/filesystem).

 ## Images